 Bonus: Dairy-Free Chocolate Gifts in Europe

 Moo Free is a completely organic, dairy-free, vegan and gluten-free chocolatier offering advent calendars and chocolate santas.
-They can be hard to find in North America, but the brand is readily available in the U.K. and a bit in other countries.
-For the U.S., some Moo Free products are sold on Amazon.
+They can be hard to find in North America, but the brand is readily available in the U.K. and several other European countries.

 Plamil Dairy Free is a division of another U.K. company.
-They produce organic, fair trade chocolates including some oh-so enticing Chocolate Snowmen.
-For the U.S., some Plamil products are sold on Amazon.
+They produce organic, fair trade chocolates including some a full white chocolate range.
+Around the holidays they have hampers available.